Symptoms of Periodontal Disease

 Prevent Periodontal Disease: Practice Good Dental Hygiene

 Consistent good dental hygiene can help prevent gingivitis and periodontitis.
+If you smoke, you should quit.
+Smoking is a major risk factor for gum disease.
 The American Dental Association recommends that everyone:

 - Brush twice daily with a fluoride toothpaste (be sure to replace toothbrushes every 1 to 3 months).